amcginn92/Shell-Project/README.md

+<font size="10">Design Plan</font>
+- I've decided to split my program into a few key components.
+The shell will launch and dispatch
+from the **_myShell.c_** file.
+This file will determine whether we run in batch/interactive mode,
+start taking input from the user, parse the input, determine if we have redirection or pipes
+to handle, and check if invalid (pipe and redirect) input is given.

+- Parsing, determining if there are special characters, and whether they are valid is handled in
+with functions from the **_helpers.c_** file.

+- I have decided to implement redirection and pipes each in their own file,
+which might have been better off being broken up in the case of redirection, as it started to
+feel a bit bloated.

+- Redirection was handled in the **_redirect.c_** file.
+We are given the positions of the input
+and output redirection operators, as well as everything else entered at the command line.
+We began
+by creating a new array of strings pertaining to the command line input, without the redirection
+operators.
+In hindsight this could have been done by just adding a null character to the first
+occurrence of a redirection operator, but since it was already created, I decided to keep it
+just in case we needed the original string  for something later.
+All of this was done inside of
+a function we included in the redirect.c file called 'parseRedirect'.
+From there we opened the
+existing files (if necessary), forked/executed our process, and rerouted stdin/out to the correct
+file descriptor positions.

 <font size="10">Testing</font>
 Some of the paths inside of the PATH environment variable did not actually exist.
 After
 some research, we found that the values inside of the PATH variable are easily changed.